 Marsha Dunn Klein,

-Marsha is a pediatric occupational therapist who has supported families who have children with feeding challenges for over 40 years in southern Arizona.
-She provides local, state and national workshops on feeding to health care professionals.
+Marsha is a pediatric occupational therapist who has supported families who have children with feeding challenges for over 46 years in southern Arizona.
+She was an original co-founder for NOURISH. he provides local, state, national and international workshops of feeding to health care professionals.